niarenaw/niarenaw.github.io/src/content/blog/2025-10-28-quantum-counterfeit-coins.md

 ### Step 2: Filter for Even-Weight Strings

-Here's a subtlety: we need our superposition to contain only strings with **even Hamming weight** (even number of 1s).
+There's a subtlety here.
+We need our superposition to contain only strings with **even Hamming weight** (even number of 1s).

 Why?
 This constraint comes from the mathematical structure of the algorithm, not from physical balance requirements.
 The Bernstein-Vazirani reduction requires the query strings to form a subspace where the inner product properties work out correctly.
 Even-weight strings form exactly such a subspace - they're closed under XOR and have the right interference properties for the final Hadamard transform to reveal the secret.